 - Spring 2020: Weekly meetings focused on communications strategy and publications; completion of video editing and online data visualization platform; second field visit to Peru; engagement with stakeholders and dissemination of research findings

-See earlier related team, Environmental Epidemiology in Latin America: Identifying the Impacts of Artisanal Gold Mining on Forest Reserves and Native Populations in the Peruvian Amazon (2018-2019).
+See earlier related team, Environmental Epidemiology in Latin America: Impacts of Artisanal Gold Mining in the Peruvian Amazon (2018-2019).

 Image: Gold mining in the Peruvian Amazon, courtesy of Jacqueline Gerson, Kelsey Lansdale and Melissa Marchese

 - Emily Bernhardt, Arts & Sciences-Biology